ethereum/ethereum-org-website/src/content/nft/index.md

 - You can easily prove you own it.
   - Proving you own an NFT is very similar to proving you have ETH in your account.
-  - For example, lets say you pay for an NFT.
-What you are getting is the right to transfer your token to your digital wallet.
+  - For example, let's say you pay for an NFT, and the ownership of this unique token is transferred to your wallet via your public address.
   - The token proves that your copy of the digital file is the original.
-  - Your private crypto key is proof of ownership of the original.
+  - Your private key is proof-of-ownership of the original.
-  - The content creator's public crypto key serves as a certificate of authenticity for that particular digital artifact.
+  - The content creator's public key serves as a certificate of authenticity for that particular digital artifact.
-    - This public and private key pair is what primarily determines the value of any NFT token.
+    - The creators public key is essentially a permanent part of the tokens history, and can be used to demonstrate that the token you hold was in fact created by a particular individual, thus contributing to its market value (vs a counterfeit).
   - Another way to think about proving you own the NFT is by signing messages to prove you own the private key behind the address.
-    - As mentioned above, your private key is proof of ownership of the original.
+    - As mentioned above, your private key is proof-of-ownership of the original.
 Now this in turn tells us that the NFT is controlled by private keys behind that address.
     - A signed message is a great way to prove that you own your private keys without revealing them to anybody.
-It is beneficial for everyone as a recipient can control that a transaction actually comes from the correct source, and it protects the sender’s private keys and can be used as proof for a transaction and in our case proof of the ownership of those private keys thus proving you own the NFT as well!
+It is beneficial for everyone as a recipient can control that a transaction actually comes from the correct source.
+This in turn protects the sender’s private keys and can be used as proof for a transaction and in our case proof of the ownership of those private keys thus proving you own the NFT as well!
 - No one can manipulate it in any way.
 - You can sell it, and in some cases this will earn the original creator resale royalties.
 - Or, you can hold it forever, resting comfortably knowing your asset is secured by your wallet on Ethereum.